Maximal displacement of a supercritical branching random walk in a time-inhomogeneous random environment: Maximal displacement for the branching random walk in random environment

 \section{Maximal displacement for the branching random walk in random environment}

-We analyse the asymptotic behaviour of $\rmP_\calL(M_n \geq y)$ as $n,y \to +\infty$.
-Roughly speaking this is done by controlling the number of individuals that are at time $n$ greater than $K_n-\phi \log n$ and stayed below the line $k \mapsto K_n + y$.
-It is fairly easy to obtain a bound from above by calculating the mean.
+We analyze the asymptotic behavior of $\rmP_\calL(M_n \geq y)$ as $n,y \to \infty$.
+Roughly speaking this is done by controlling the number of individuals that are at time $n$ greater than $K_n-\phi \log n$ and stayed below the environment-dependent border $k \mapsto K_k + y$.
+It is fairly easy to obtain a bound from above by calculating the mean number of particles crossing at some time this boundary.
+As can be seen in Figure~\ref{fig:img}, with high probability no particle will cross the line.
 The bound from below requires bounding the second moment and a more subtle analysis.